mydumper/mydumper/docs/mydumper_usage.rst

       This will cause inconsistent backups.

+.. option:: --no-backup-locks

+	Do not use Percona Backup Locks

 .. option:: --[skip-]tz-utc

    SET TIME_ZONE='+00:00' at top of dump to allow dumping of TIMESTAMP data